mjmanley/PredictiveModeling/pm_custom_models.md

 Our client is running one of the most famous chain stores in Europe.
-They would like us to figure out their clients' interests in terms of their product line such as Personal Accessories, Camping Equipment, and Outdoor Protection.
+They would like us to figure out their clients' interests in terms of their product line such as personal accessories, camping equipment, and outdoor protection.
-A Data Scientist develops a predictive model and shares it with you (the developer).
+A data scientist develops a predictive model and shares it with you (the developer).
 Your task is to deploy the model and generate predictive analytics by making score requests against the deployed model.